nighttardis/dockerIdsEngines/README.md

 The run_engine.sh script runs a docker container of your choice, mapping two host directories into the container.

-`./policies/[enginename]/[ruleset name]`
+`./policies/[engine name]/[ruleset name]`

 -	This folder is designed to maintain your IDS Engine configurations
--	Gets mounted to /usr/local/etc/dockerIdsEngines/ when the container is built
+-	Gets mounted to /usr/local/etc/[engine name]/[ruleset name] when the container is built
 -	Maintaining the rulesets and configurations on the host ensures that changes are pushed to containers when they are created
 -	As additional engines become supported, I will ensure that they are created when running easy_button.sh

 Place your own ruleset in the following directory
--	./Policies/[enginename]/[ruleset name of your choice]
+-	./Policies/[engine name]/[ruleset name of your choice]

-To add your own rules to the rulset, include a local.rules in the same directory.
+To add your own rules to the ruleset, include a local.rules in the same directory.

 `./pcaps`